phoebus-84/if-domain/readme.md

 # if-domain
 if-domain is a TypeScript-based repository that provides a set of REST API endpoints for creating and managing projects, updating project licenses, declarations, contributors, relations, locations, and proposing contributions.
-Additionally, the repository also provides endpoints for claiming resources.
+Additionally, the repository also provides endpoints for claiming projects from losh.

 ## Requirements
 To use if-domain, you will need to have the following installed on your machine: